 When trying to figure out how to give back to the military for all that it has done for him, Jeremy was reminded about mail-call during his deployment to Iraq.
 On its website, the U.S. Postal Service explains the importance of military mail:

 “More than 1.4 million Americans serve in the military, with about 200,000 of those troops serving overseas.
 Members of the armed forces can feel isolated while deployed, often in dangerous conditions.
 The military discovered long ago that mail boosts the morale of troops serving in other parts of the world, so it has made military mail a high priority.
 Military mail provides members of the armed forces with a vital link to their communities.
 Mail call is the moment when the frontline and home front connect”.

-“We cannot think of a better holiday to let someone know you are thinking of them than Valentine’s Day,” said Councilman McIntire.
-“Please join Claire and I to help bring smiles to the brave men and women serving overseas by sending them a valentine.”
+They cannot think of a better holiday to let our military know we are thinking of them than Valentine’s Day.
+Please join Jeremy and Claire to help bring smiles to the brave men and women serving overseas by sending them a valentine.

 © Copyright Operation Valentine's Day